 Is a FAX document HIPAA-Secure?

-Many organizations, especially in the healthcare industry, have an urgent need to send important and sensitive information, like protected health information (PHI), to organizations via facsimile.
+Many organizations, especially in the healthcare industry, have an urgent need to send important and sensitive information, like protected health information (what constitutes PHI?), to organizations via facsimile.
 Why?
 Because this is how it has always been done, and everyone is “set up” to be able to handle FAXes quickly and efficiently.

 However, with HIPAA security regulations ever-present, our clients are concerned that their use of FAX is compliant, similar to making sure that their email and web sites meet HIPAA security standards.